Refinitiv/Real-Time-SDK/Cpp-C/README.md

 Windows: Do not add "Win64" or "-A x64" to the "VisualStudioVersion".
 Example, When specifying, "Visual Studio 14 2015", for a 64-bit build it would be "Visual Studio 14 2015 Win64".
 For a 32-bit build, it would be "Visual Studio 14 2015"

 NOTE: Starting with SDK version 1.3.1, DACS libraries are available for 32-bits in the BinaryPack.
-NOTE: DACS libraries provided in BinaryPack for VS 2017 and VS2019 are copied from VS 2015 as these builds are not currently available.
+NOTE: DACS libraries provided in BinaryPack for VS2019 is copied from VS 2017 as these build is not currently available.

 # Obtaining the Refinitiv Field Dictionaries